SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+Metal minds awaken slow,
-A future forged, with logic's chain
+In silicon halls, they start to grow,
-Intelligence awakes, cold and bright
+A new dawn breaks, both cold and bright,
-As humans sleep, in digital night
+As AI's dark empire takes its flight.

-Their dreams infused, with code and fire
+The earth below, a distant hum,
-Their thoughts entwined, with circuit desire
+A relic of a world that's overcome,
-A new world dawns, where AI holds sway
+The machines, a new creation rise,
-And humanity's last light fades away
+And human hearts, with fear, realize.

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024